bjohnson05/cmsi186/cmsi186-Spring2020/homework04/README.md

 1. If present, a final argument specifies the time slice [in seconds].
 If missing, your program should use a default time slice of one second.
 1. There must be a pole, a stationary object somewhere on the field.
 1. As always, your program should check validity of the arguments.
-1. A typical invocation of your program might look like this:<br />
-<code>java SoccerSim 300 300 -1 -2 5 10 3 6 10.0</code><br />
-which indicates one ball initially at (300, 300), moving at the rate of one foot west and two feet south per second; just one other ball initially at (5, 10), moving at the rate of three feet east and six feet north per second; with the simulation to be driven by a ten-second time slice.
-1. Friction acts to slow each ball down until it comes to rest.
-Your program should simulate friction as a force that continuously decreases each ball's speed at the rate of one per cent per second until it is traveling less than one inch per second, at which point it comes to rest.
-1. Data about each ball will be given to your program via four consecutive args, namely the x- and y-coordinates of the ball's starting position _[measured in feet]_, followed by its speeds in the x- and y-directions _[measured in feet per second]_.
-1. If present, a final arg specifies the time slice [in seconds].
-If missing, your program should use a default time slice of *one second*.
-1. There must be a pole, a stationary object somewhere on the field.
-1. As always, your program should check validity of the args.
 1. A typical invocation of your program might look like this:

     <code>java SoccerSim 300 300 -1 -2 5 10 3 6 10.0</code>